Minecraftian14/KIIT-B20-Programs-1/README.md

-Q.2) Write a program in 'C' to find velocity and distance covered Q.3) Write a program in 'C' to find equivalent resistance in series and parallel Q.4) Write a program in 'C' to find the domain of the given function
+Q.2) Write a program in 'C' to find velocity and distance covered Q.3) Write a program in 'C' to find equivalent resistance in series and parallel Q.4) Write a program in 'C' to find the domain of the given function Q.5) WAP to find out the secondary voltage of a transformer if primary voltage, turns of primary
+     and secondary voltage are given (input)
 ```
 ### [Lab 8](https://github.com/HaxnovR/KIIT-B20-Programs/tree/main/Lab8%2012-11-21)
 ```